-There is a refinance BOOM happening right now because mortgage rates have plummeted to all-time lows.
+There was a refinance BOOM in 2020 and 2021 now because mortgage rates plummeted to all-time lows.
+Well-qualified borrowers are getting much lower rates than headline averages.
 Just be aware of a mortgage refinancing miscalculation that can prove to be costly: the lender taking forever.

 Let me tell you one of my favorite jokes.